 - Make sure it’s safe.
 Check there’s not a no overtaking sign, there are no hazards and you’re not coming up to a bend.

-- Before overtaking, you need to make sure the road ahead is clear on both sides and there is a suitable gap in front of the road user you wish to overtake.
+- Check both lanes.
+The road ahead should be clear on both sides and there needs to be a suitable gap in front of the road user you want to overtake.

-- Move swiftly past the vehicle you are overtaking and allow plenty of room before moving back into the left-hand lane and maintaining a safe speed.
+- Move swiftly past the vehicle you’re overtaking and allow plenty of room before moving back into the left-hand lane and maintaining a safe speed.